gravitonian/brutor-sdk/docs/installation-and-configuration.md

 ```

 ## Configuring Maven
-Before you can build any of the generated projects you need to have Java and Maven installed.
+Before you can build any of the generated projects you need to have Java SDK and Maven installed.
 Then you need to configure Maven according to this [doc](configuring-maven-with-alfresco-repositories.md).